DarshanKarade/Replica-of-Flipkart/README.md

   Users can browse and view products fetched through an API.

 Cart Functionality:
-  Add products to the cart.
-  Remove products from the cart.
+  Add products to the cart, Remove products from the cart.

 This project focuses on basic e-commerce functionalities and serves as a good showcase of my Angular development skills.